dspace-group/veos-cosim-client/doc/api-reference/enumerations/DsVeosCoSim_LinMessageFlags.md

 > DsVeosCoSim_LinMessageFlags_WakeEvent

 For transmit and receive messages.
-Indicates that the LIN message contains a wake command.
+Indicates that the LIN message contains a wake event.

 > DsVeosCoSim_LinMessageFlags_SleepEvent

 For transmit and receive messages.
-Indicates that the LIN message contains a sleep command.
+Indicates that the LIN message contains a sleep event.

 > DsVeosCoSim_LinMessageFlags_EnhancedChecksum